Skip to main content

 Keep Restricted Items Separate

-Tires, batteries, wet paint, chemicals, fuels, liquids, concrete, dirt, brick, rock, heavy fill, tree stumps, and appliances with refrigerant should not be loaded in a standard dumpster rental.
+Tires, batteries, wet paint, chemicals, fuels, liquids, concrete, dirt, brick, rock, heavy fill, tree stumps, and appliances with refrigerant are never accepted in a standard rental.
+Set these aside during your initial sort so they never reach the container.
+When you are ready, check current prices or ask FTH about the right size for your spring cleanout.